JkNPatel/Twitter-API/README.md

 *Including .env file in project sake of simplicity
 ```
 ## Endpoints
+User will get token once successfully logged in then after,
+Every request should contains `Bearer token in Authorization header` in order to access further resources, Unauthorized user won't access any endpoint except register

 | API Endpoint | Description |
 | ------ | ------ |